Magyar Kupa: History

 Although the first Hungarian League match was played in 1901, the first Hungarian Cup match was played eight years later in 1910 between MTK Budapest FC and Budapesti TC.
 The first era of the Magyar Kupa was dominated by the same clubs as in the Hungarian League: MTK Budapest FC and Ferencvárosi TC.
 In the 1910s MTK won four trophies, while Ferencváros only one.
 However, in the 1920s Ferencváros won three other titles, whereas MTK two cups.
-The only club able to interrupt the Ferencvárosi TC-MTK Budapest FC rivalry was Kispesti AC in 1926.
+The only club able to interrupt the Ferencvárosi TC–MTK Budapest FC rivalry was Kispesti AC in 1926.

 In the 1930s, new clubs finally broke through to win the Hungarian Cup, and two of them were from outside Budapest.
 In 1930 Bocskai FC and in 1934 Soroksár FC.
 The traditional clubs (MTK and Ferencváros) won three trophies: Ferencváros in 1933 and 1935, and MTK in 1932.

 The 1940s were dominated by Ferencváros by winning the cup in a three consecutive seasons: 1941–42, 1942–43, and 1943–44.
 Ferencváros's dominance was interrupted by Szolnoki MÁV FC by winning the 1940–41 season.

 Due to the Hungarian Revolution of 1956, the Magyar Kupa was held only three times in the 1950s.
 Three Budapest clubs could win in the 1950s: Budapesti Bástya, Budapesti Vasas SC, and Ferencvárosi TC.
 The 1960s were dominated by Rába ETO Győr by winning the cup in three consecutive seasons: 1965, 1966, and 1967.
 In 1969 Újpesti Dózsa SC became cup winners for the first time after losing five finals.

 The 1970s were dominated by Budapest clubs.
 Ferencváros won four times, Újpest won twice, and Vasas SC won once.
 However, the 1976–77 season was won by Diósgyőri VTK.
 This was the first time when the cup finals was in a round-robin tournament.

 In the 1980s, Újpesti Dózsa SC won three trophies, while Budapest Honvéd SE could lift the cup twice.
 In the 1990s Ferencvárosi TC won the cup four times.
 In 1999 Debreceni VSC won their first cup trophy.

 In the early 2000s, the Magyar Kupa was dominated by Debrecen by winning three trophies in 2001, 2008, 2010.
 Debrecen's dominance was interrupted by Újpest in 2002, and Ferencváros in 2003, and 2004 while Honvéd could win the cup in 2007 and in 2009 Other non-Budapest cup winners were Videoton in 2006 and Sopron in 2005.

 In the 2010s, the dominance of the non-Budapest clubs continued.
 Debrecen managed to clinch the cup twice in the 2011–12 and in the 2012–13 seasons while Kecskemét could lift the trophy in the 2010–11 season.
 However, Újpest surprisingly won the 2013–14 season while the rebuilt Ferencváros in 2014–15 season.

+Format

+The Magyar Kupa is contested as a traditional single-elimination knockout tournament.